Arkkodan/DreamVsDream/README.md

 This repo aims to continue unofficial development of Dream vs. Dream.
 As such, the development of Dream vs. Dream is limited.

-- Currently, this repo only exists locally.
-- The current development team includes one person: myself.

 If this repo has been inactive for a substantial amount of time, you can assume that development on this repo has stopped, at least for now.
 Feel free to continue development on a different fork.
 Please try to contact the project maintainer first.

 ## Users